 - Check if any medicine that could cause immunosuppression (may be associated with more severe disease) and consider withholding.

-Review any prescription of a proton pump inhibitor or H2 antagonist with a view to stopping if possible (see appendix A).
+Review any prescription of a proton pump inhibitor or H2 antagonist with a view to stopping if possible (see PPI review).

-- Consider cause of diarrhoea eg medicines, norovirus, impaction with overflow, chronic disease eg inflammatory bowel disease
+- Consider other causes of diarrhoea eg medicines, norovirus, impaction with overflow, chronic disease eg inflammatory bowel disease.

-- Consider CDI if any of the following: antibiotic within last 3 months, recent surgical procedure, recent prolonged hospital stay, serious underlying disease, PPI or H2 antagonist prescribe
+- Consider CDI if any of the following: antibiotic within last 3 months, recent surgical procedure, recent prolonged hospital stay, serious underlying disease, PPI or H2 antagonist prescription.

-- As soon as CDI suspected commence empiric treatment as per local protocol (Appendix B) and ensure Infection Prevention and Control Measures are in place.
+- As soon as CDI suspected commence empiric treatment as per local protocol (see CDI treatment) and ensure Infection Prevention and Control measures are in place as per National Infection Prevention and Control Manual: A-Z Pathogens.
 Do not wait on microbiology laboratory result.

 - Advise patient on: drinking enough fluids to avoid dehydration; preventing the spread of infection through optimal hand hygiene and cleaning; seeking medical help if symptoms worsen rapidly or significantly at any time.